Maykonn/js-random-number/README.md

   _timestampLength: NumberLength { _value: 13 } }
 ```

-This example padding with a length of 3 decreases a lot the collision probability even for calls executes at same millisecond.
+This example padded with a length of 3 decreases a lot the collision probability even for calls executes at same millisecond.